miglash/sds_interview_project/README.md

 Small Sales Forecasting Project for a Senior Data Scientist position application.

 ## Train & save model
-Run the code using:
+Run the code using the following steps:

+1. run: make install
+2. update dataset_path in config.yaml to point to your dataset
-python train_model.py (default config)

-python train_model.py -c your_config_path.yaml
+3. run: python train_model.py (default config) OR python train_model.py -c your_config_path.yaml

 Default model assumes a 7 day forecast horizon.